CliMA/Oceananigans.jl/docs/src/index.md

     The latest version of Oceananigans requires _at least_ Julia v1.6 to run.
     Many scripts will also run on Julia 1.7 (but Oceananigans is only tested on Julia 1.6.6 right now).

-If you're [new to Julia](https://docs.julialang.org/en/v1/manual/getting-started/) and new to using [Julia's wonderful and featureful package manager `Pkg`](https://docs.julialang.org/en/v1/stdlib/Pkg/), or just like reading documentation, the Oceananigans wiki provides [more detailed installation instructions](https://github.com/CliMA/Oceananigans.jl/wiki/Installation-and-getting-started-with-Oceananigans).
+If you're [new to Julia](https://docs.julialang.org/en/v1/manual/getting-started/) and its [wonderful `Pkg` manager](https://docs.julialang.org/en/v1/stdlib/Pkg/), the Oceananigans wiki provides [more detailed installation instructions](https://github.com/CliMA/Oceananigans.jl/wiki/Installation-and-getting-started-with-Oceananigans).

 ## The Oceananigans "knowledge base"

-Oceananigans knowledge dives _deep_ and includes:
+It's _deep_ and includes:

+* This documentation, which provides
+    * example Oceananigans scripts,
+    * tutorials that describe key Oceananigans objects and functions
-* This documentation, which provides Oceananigans tutorials and describes Oceananigans functions and objects, source code structure, numerical methods, and dynamical equations solved by Oceananigans models.
+    * explanations of Oceananigans numerical methods,
+    * details of the dynamical equations solved by Oceananigans models, and
+    * a library documenting all user-facing Oceananigans objects and functions,
 * [Discussions on the Oceananigans github](https://github.com/CliMA/Oceananigans.jl/discussions), covering topics like
     * ["Computational science"](https://github.com/CliMA/Oceananigans.jl/discussions/categories/computational-science), or how to science and set up numerical simulations in Oceananigans, and
     * ["Experimental features"](https://github.com/CliMA/Oceananigans.jl/discussions?discussions_q=experimental+features), which covers new and sparsely-documented features for those who like to live dangerously.